savancd/Computer-Science-and-Software-Engineering/operating_systems/linux/linux_structure/root/root_directory.md

 > Root directory is the starting point in the Linux filesystem and it contains all other directories.

+* Like Windows, a Unix-like operating system such as Linux organizes its files in what is called a **hierarchical directory structure**.
+This means they are organized in a tree-like pat- tern of directories *(sometimes called folders in other systems)*, which may contain files and other directories.

+* The first directory in the file system is called the root directory.
+The root directory contains files and subdirectories, which contain more files and subdirecto- ries and so on.

+* Note that unlike Windows, which has a separate file system tree for each storage device, Unix-like systems such as Linux always have a single file system tree, regardless of how many drives or storage devices are attached to the computer.
+Storage devices are attached (or more correctly, mounted) at various points on the tree according to the whims of the
+***system administrator***, the person (or people) responsible for the maintenance of the sys- tem.

 > This is the ***root*** directory and everything under that is just another directories.
 ```